svlsResearch/ha-mikrotik/README.md

 10. Once router B is bootstrapped, it will reboot itself into a basic networking mode.
 It needs to be pushed the current configuration.
 `$HASyncStandby`
 11. B will now reboot and when it returns, it should be in standby mode.
 A should be the active router.
 You can now reboot A and B will takeover.

+# Upgrading ha-mikrotik
+1. Download a new release of ha-mikrotik
+2. Upload HA_init.rsc to the active and import it:
+`/import HA_init.rsc`
+3. Run $HAPushStandby on the active, this should push the new code and reboot the standby.
+4. Wait for the standby to come back, login and make sure everythig looks good. (/log print).
+5. Run $HASyncStandby on the active, there should be no changes (unless something else changed on the active inbetween).
+6. *THIS WILL REBOOT THE ACTIVE* Run $HASwitchRole on the active.
+7. Your active is now the previous standby and both are upgraded once the standby boots.

+# Rebuilding a hardware failed standby
+Rebuilding failed hardware is similar to a new installation except that we don't need to reset both and don't need to bring in a new HA_init, assuming both RouterOS are compatible.
+Install a compatible version of RouterOS on the new hardware and factory reset the configuration.
+Connect ether8 and ether8.
+*If A is active, run from A:*
+1. $HAInstall interface=$haInterface macA=$haMacMe macB="[NEW MAC FOR B]" password=$haPassword
+*If B is active, run from B:*
+1. $HAInstall interface=$haInterface macA=$haMacMe macA="[NEW MAC FOR A]" password=$haPassword